scala/improvement-proposals/content/strict-equality-pattern-matching.md

 ### Specification

-The proposed solution is to perform an equality check without requiring a `CanEqual` instance when pattern matching when:
+The proposed solution is to not require a `CanEqual` instance during  pattern matching when:
  - the scrutinee's type is a `sealed` type and the pattern is a `case object` that extends the scrutinee's type, or
  - the scrutinee's type is an `enum` type and the pattern is one of the enum's cases without a parameter list (e. g. `Nat.Z`)